OCN-682-UH/Ningrum/tidytuesday/tidytuesday_3_bobsburger/script/tidytuesday_bobsburger.md

     of x.
 For the visualization purposes, I learn new code to set the x limit by using xlim()
 3. First time also use the ggridges package, and learned how to create a ridges histogram and overlap more than one data into one plot.
+4. First time also use text_Grob()